kkanggu/Algorithm_DataStructure_Practice/README.md

 >This chapter is about greedy algorithm.
 >Former algorithm 'Dijkstra' is also greedy algorithm.
 >I learned Huffman algorithm, and it's very useful.

+Day 22
+>Last Chapter 'Backtracking' end.
+>This chapter is about backtracking algorithm.
+>For example, there was a maze and N-Queens problem.
+>Branch and Bound is similar to backtracking.
+But, there's no info about branch and bound.
+>The book is end.
+Tomorrow, I'll try to implement Huffman algorithm.